 A Bird House Decorating contest

 A Bird City booth provided info on bird habitat, keeping cats indoors and preventing collisions with windows.

 Presentation on Planting to Attract Birds, Birding 101 and more

 All of which were witnessed by a couple of blue herons stalking the river bank, a handful of mallards dabbing in the river and several of the ubiquitous Canada Geese floating on the river….

-On Saturday, July 2nd, 2016 Shorewood celebrated International Migratory Bird Day at our annual Spring Conservation Fair and Green Clean Event held by the Shorewood Conservation Committee.
+On Saturday, October 14th, 2017 Shorewood celebrated International Migratory Bird Day at our annual Fish and Feather Festival and Green Clean Event held by the Shorewood Conservation Committee.
 A Bird City Booth provided literature on: bird habitat, natural plantings, controlling invasive species, and keeping cats indoors.
 In addition, Village residents signed up for guided bird walks through Estabrook Park.
 Also, weekly small group bird walks were led by Shorewood birding expert Chuck Hagner in throughout the year.
 Over 160 bird species have been observed in the park over the years by Chuck and other bird observers, and duly reported to eBird of the Cornell Lab of Ornithology and Audubon